-6.5.2 Non-expulsion equipment in PCA and UARP 4kV
+6.5.2 Non-expulsion equipment in PCA

-SMUD has identified additional targeted wildfire mitigation measures for the PCA and the UARP 4kV lines.
-A capital program is in place and scheduled for overall replacement of expulsion type equipment.
+SMUD has identified additional targeted wildfire mitigation measures for the PCA.
+A capital program is in place and scheduled to replace all expulsion type equipment.
 SMUD may have to replace poles, lines or equipment as ongoing activities.
-For this reason, SMUD crews will install non-expulsion equipment (CAL FIRE exempt equipment) if any construction activity occurs in the PCA or on the UARP 4kV lines.
+For this reason, SMUD crews will also install non-expulsion equipment (CAL FIRE exempt equipment) as part of any construction activity in the PCA.